 - If you need to add water to your planting mix, use the water-hydrogen peroxide mix.

 - Plant your germinated seedling.
 Make sure that it's covered by soil or the root will curl around the seed like a snail.
-After you've put several months into getting this far, it's really not so neat.
 Don't plant too deep, either; try for about 1/4 inch deep.

-- You can lightly fertilize with a weak water-soluble fertilizer (Miracle grow type stuff) when they get their second leaves.
-25% regular dose I think.
+- You can lightly fertilize with a weak (about 25%) water-soluble fertilizer (like Miracle Gro) when they get their second leaves.

-- Repeat blooming roses bloom after about 2 months.
-Once blooming roses bloom after about 2-3 years.
+- Repeat-blooming roses bloom after about 2 months.
+Once-blooming roses bloom after about two to three years.

 - If your rose seedlings wilt or die at the top, just below the first leaves, this may be due to an injury to the plant or because of a lack of humidity.
-If you think it's because of a lack of humidity, try to make a green house for it by using the pop bottle with the base cut off, but the top and sides left on, (used also for rooting cuttings).
+If you think it's because of a lack of humidity, try to make a green house for it by using a pop bottle with the base cut off, but the top and sides left on, (used also for rooting cuttings).
 Open the top of the bottle to let air circulate a couple of days before removing the bottle.
 Replace bottle if plant begins to wilt.
 Milk bottles work too, so would even an aquarium, or whatever you can think of that will do the job.
-Sometimes I start some in late winter when there's not much humidity in the house, but if you wait until early-mid spring you should be OK without it, just do it only if you need to.